beeget/beeget/README.md

 ## I'm a Student, Developer

-- 🔭 I'm currently working on a private project!
+- 🛠 I'm currently working on a private project!
-- 🌱 I'm currently learning Vue.js
-- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love playing video games

 ### Languages and Tools: